 Why do mergers fail?
 Quaker Oats and Snapple

 Quaker Oats merges with Snapple in 1994, paying $1.7 billion.
-From the start analysts believed the price was overstated by more than a billion dollars.
+From the start, analysts believed the price was overstated by more than a billion dollars.
 Snapple was sold by Quaker Oats 27 months later for $300 million.
 The merger of product lines failed miserably because neither company seemed to understand their distribution channels could not be easily integrated.

 Quaker Oats sells most of its products through major grocery store chains.
-Snapple, on the other hand, sold its drinks primarily though small independent or convenience stores, gas stations and independent distributors.
+Snapple, on the other hand, sold its drinks primarily through small independent or convenience stores, gas stations, and independent distributors.
 The different marketing strategies were not compatible.
 When Quaker Oats tried to sell Snapple through its grocery store chains, the products faced head-on competition from soft drink giants Coca-Cola and Pepsi, which had developed ready-to-drink beverages quite similar to Snapple.
 A relationship of distrust grew between Snapple’s free-thinking distributors and Quaker Oats, which was pushing them to sell the Quaker Oats Gatorade brand to the Snapple mom-and-pop stores.

-Quaker Oats’ culture was traditional, and its manufacturing and distribution of products was tightly controlled.
+Quaker Oats’ culture was traditional, and its manufacturing and distribution of products were tightly controlled.
 The corporate giant did not understand how to market to Snapple’s free-wheeling distributors and independent marketing channels.
 Snapple even had a much looser manufacturing process, forcing Quaker Oats to expend a lot of time and money just trying to get operations under control.
 In the meantime, the Snapple distributors were left with no marketing direction.
 All in all, the Quaker Oats and Snapple merger is now in the history books as one of the largest failed mergers in corporate history.

 Why do mergers fail?AOL and Time Warner

 Time Warner, a print media company, and AOL, an internet and email provider, merged in 2001 in a deal that was valued at $350 million and created the largest media company in the world.
 After AOL bought Time Warner, a new company was formed, and it seemed like a perfect match, blending print and electronic media sources under one roof.
-What actually happened was years of despair filled with people losing their jobs, diminishing retirement accounts, large stock price declines and government investigations.
+What actually happened was years of despair filled with people losing their jobs, diminishing retirement accounts, large stock price declines, and government investigations.
 What went wrong?

 For one thing, the cultures at the two companies were simply too different.
 The operating functions trying to blend old and new media were never able to achieve synergy.
 AOL was the buying company, but media giant Time Warner was more powerful and had more experienced executive staff.
-In addition, the timing and execution of the merger was flawed.
-AOL was a dial-up internet service and technology was rapidly advancing to high speed access.
+In addition, the timing and execution of the merger were flawed.
+AOL was a dial-up internet service and technology was rapidly advancing to high-speed access.
 The dot-com bust quickly added nails to the merger’s coffin.
 In 2003, AOL/Time Warner became just Time Warner as the company tried to shed its losing image.
 In 2009, it was announced that Time Warner was casting off AOL and that AOL would become a standalone company.
 This was the closing bell on a decade of financial burdens created by the merger with AOL.